a canoeist sitting next to a canoe in the Boundary Waters.

 1. Groups of one to five people, assuming that the group meets all of the various conditions, don’t need a permit.

-2. Groups of six to eight people need a free De Minimis Use permit.
-The law requires a website be built to handle these permits, which are automatically issued.
-Applications can also be submitted in person at a field office, according to the law, and the permit must be issued immediately.
+2. Groups of six to eight people need a free De Minimis Use Authorization.
+The law requires a website be built to handle these requests, which are automatically issued.
+Applications can also be submitted in person at a field office, according to the law, and the authorization must be issued immediately.
 Until the website is up, this group will need to apply at a field office.

 3. Groups engaged in activities or events that are permitted or allowed, regardless of the size, in which the content creation is incidental to, or documenting that activity do not need a permit.